-This course explores the distinct perspective and genius the African-American church has brought to the preaching task, and the role of celebration in the African-American pulpit.
+The African-American church has brought a distinctive perspective and genius to the preaching task.
+This course explores the role of celebration in the African American pulpit.
 (See WP 03605).

 AA 03517 MARTIN LUTHER KING, JR. - IN THE QUEST FOR THE 3 hrs.
 BELOVED COMMUNITY